 Our research group proposes an approach based on integrative physiology, metabolism and nutrition, to investigate the role of the gut microbiota in the development of metabolic and behavioral disorders associated with obesity and cardiometabolic risk, alcohol dependence, cancer development and cachexia.
 In collaborative projects, we also evaluate the implication of the gut microbiota in xenobiotic metabolism and wound healing.

-Omics and targeted approaches are used for the evaluation of gut endocrine and barrier functions and repair (wound healing), endocannabinnoid system, organ (liver, muscle, brain, adipose tissue) dysfunctions.
+Omics and targeted approaches are used for the evaluation of microbial (co-)metabolites, gut endocrine and barrier functions and repair (wound healing), endocannabinoid system, and organ dysfunctions (intestine, liver, muscle, brain, adipose tissues).